devrajchauhan/air-pollution-asthma-analysis/README.md

 - **Policy and Public Health Applications**: The high accuracy of the Random Forest model makes it a valuable tool for predicting asthma risks in different regions, which can inform targeted public health interventions and air quality regulations.

+### Model Performance Comparison

+To identify the best-performing model for predicting asthma rates based on air quality data, we evaluated several machine learning models, including **Gradient Boosting**, **Random Forest**, **Support Vector Regression (SVR)**, **K-Nearest Neighbors (KNN)**, **Neural Network**, and **XGBoost**.
+The following table summarizes the performance of these models using **RMSE (Root Mean Squared Error)** and **R² (coefficient of determination)** metrics.

+**Table: Model Performance Comparison**
 ![image](https://github.com/user-attachments/assets/d99fdcb9-d9c9-406d-824f-38c28c3aae86)

+#### Insights from the Model Performance Table
+- **Gradient Boosting is the Best-Performing Model**: Gradient Boosting achieved the lowest RMSE (0.749) and the highest R² (0.999), making it the most accurate model for predicting asthma rates.
+This indicates that Gradient Boosting effectively captures the complex relationships between air quality metrics and asthma rates.
+- **Random Forest and XGBoost Also Perform Well**: Random Forest and XGBoost also showed strong performance, with R² values close to 1 and relatively low RMSE scores (1.097 and 1.905, respectively).
+These models are robust alternatives to Gradient Boosting.
+- **Neural Network Performs Moderately Well**: The Neural Network achieved an R² of 0.962 and an RMSE of 14.620, indicating decent performance but not as strong as Gradient Boosting or Random Forest.
+- **K-Nearest Neighbors (KNN) Shows Limited Performance**: KNN achieved an R² of 0.772 and an RMSE of 35.590, suggesting that it is less effective at capturing the relationships in this dataset.
+- **Support Vector Regression (SVR) Performs Poorly**: SVR had the worst performance, with an R² of -0.003 and a very high RMSE of 74.690.
+This indicates that SVR is not suitable for this type of regression task.

+---

+### Implications of the Model Performance Comparison
+- **Gradient Boosting is the Preferred Model**: Given its superior performance, Gradient Boosting is the best choice for predicting asthma rates based on air quality data.
+Its high accuracy makes it a valuable tool for public health applications.
+- **Ensemble Methods Outperform Other Models**: The strong performance of Gradient Boosting, Random Forest, and XGBoost highlights the effectiveness of ensemble methods in capturing complex, non-linear relationships in the data.
+- **SVR and KNN Are Not Suitable**: The poor performance of SVR and KNN suggests that these models are not well-suited for this type of regression task, likely due to the complexity of the relationships between air quality metrics and asthma rates.

+### Seasonal Trends in Pollution and Health Metrics

+To understand how air quality and health metrics vary across different seasons, we analyzed the average levels of pollutants (e.g., PM2.5, PM10, Ozone, NO₂) and health-related metrics (e.g., Unhealthy Days, Very Unhealthy Days, Hazardous Days) over time.
+The following graph shows the seasonal trends in pollution and health metrics, highlighting how these factors change throughout the year.

+**Graph: Seasonal Trends in Pollution and Health Metrics**

 ![image](https://github.com/user-attachments/assets/ca0dc957-d93f-492b-a2ac-eb530d7fd9d8)

+#### Insights from the Seasonal Trends Graph
+- **PM2.5 and PM10 Levels**:
+  - PM2.5 and PM10 levels tend to peak during **Winter1** and **Winter2**, likely due to increased use of heating systems, reduced air circulation, and temperature inversions that trap pollutants close to the ground.
+  - These levels drop during **Spring** and **Autumn**, possibly due to better air circulation and lower emissions from heating sources.

+- **Ozone Levels**:
+  - Ozone levels are highest during **Summer**, which is consistent with the formation of ground-level ozone in hot, sunny conditions.
+This is a common trend in urban areas with high traffic emissions.
+  - Ozone levels are lowest during **Winter**, as cold temperatures and shorter daylight hours reduce the chemical reactions that produce ozone.

+- **NO₂ Levels**:
+  - NO₂ levels remain relatively stable across seasons, with slight increases during **Winter** due to higher emissions from heating and transportation.

+- **Unhealthy, Very Unhealthy, and Hazardous Days**:
+  - The number of **Unhealthy Days** and **Very Unhealthy Days** peaks during **Summer**, coinciding with high ozone levels.
+  - **Hazardous Days** are more frequent during **Winter**, likely due to elevated PM2.5 and PM10 levels.

+---

+### Implications of the Seasonal Trends Analysis
+- **Seasonal Variations in Pollution**: The graph highlights significant seasonal variations in pollution levels, with PM2.5 and PM10 peaking in winter and ozone peaking in summer.
+This suggests that air quality management strategies should be tailored to address seasonal pollution patterns.
+- **Health Risks**: The increase in unhealthy and hazardous days during specific seasons underscores the need for targeted public health interventions during high-risk periods, such as winter and summer.
+- **Policy Recommendations**: Policymakers should consider seasonal trends when designing air quality regulations and public health campaigns to mitigate the impact of pollution on respiratory health.

 ### Results and Discussion
 1. **Key Findings**: